 Any person who has been the victim of sexual violence is strongly urged to report the situation as soon as possible to at least one of the following: 911 immediately, or Dean of Students as well as any Dean on duty.
 Any person with information regarding sexual violence on campus should contact the Dean of Students as soon as possible.

 North District Center, Firebaugh Director - (559) 934-2960

 If you are the victim of sexual assault you may choose to immediately:

-Rape, like other serious felony assaults, requires immediate notification of the Coalinga Police Department.
-All sex crimes, including indecent exposure cases reported to West Hills College Coalinga will be documented on a report and forwarded to the Investigations Division of the Coalinga Police Department in a timely manner.
-In those cases in which the alleged victims choose not to have their personal information reported, West Hills College Coalinga will provide a report to the Coalinga Police Department in a timely manner in keeping with the Family Education Rights and Privacy Act.
+Rape, like other serious felony assaults, requires immediate notification of the Firebaugh Police Department.
+All sex crimes, including indecent exposure cases reported to West Hills College North District Center will be documented on a report and forwarded to the Investigations Division of the Firebaugh Police Department in a timely manner.
+In those cases in which the alleged victims choose not to have their personal information reported, West Hills College North District Centerwill provide a report to the Firebaugh Police Department in a timely manner in keeping with the Family Education Rights and Privacy Act.

 Sexual assault is a crime of violence.
 It is estimated that more than 80 percent of all sexual assaults involve the use of weapons, or the threat of violence or death.
 Rapists often look for potential victims who appear weak or vulnerable; however, anyone can be a victim of a sexual assault, regardless of behavior or appearance.
 Rape can happen to any person, anywhere or anytime.
 In a significant number of cases, the rapist is known to the victim.

 Rape is not just an act committed in a dark alley by an assailant the victim has never met.
 Most rapes occur in the victim's home and about 60% of the victims who report their rape know their assailants.
 You can be aware without being afraid.